 Edgemoor is a peaceful and tight-knit community with approximately 830 households and a median household income of about $84,000.
 It is located between Chuckanut Village and South Bellingham.
 The Edgemoor Neighborhood Association is a nonprofit group that works to keep the neighborhood safe and peaceful for its residents.

 Edgemoor is a highly sought-after neighborhood due to its well-maintained homes and yards, scenic views, and great community features.
 It is close to downtown Bellingham, the Bellingham Amtrak Station, and the Alaska Marine Highway, making it the perfect neighborhood for those who want to live in a protected and quaint area while still being close to everything that Bellingham offers.

 Fairhaven is one of the oldest and most beloved neighborhoods in Bellingham!
 Established in the late 1800s, Fairhaven boasts a beautiful mix of single-family homes, apartments, and condos to suit any lifestyle.
-Take advantage of the local shops and restaurants that make Fairhaven a unique and vibrant community.
+Discover the unique and vibrant community of Fairhaven by exploring its local shops and restaurants.
+Fairhaven is known for being the most walkable neighborhood in Bellingham.